code-with-amitk/Code-examples/Languages/programming_lang/c++/standard_template_library/container_library/sequence_containers/vectors/README.md

 ## Vector
+- **What**
-- **What** Dynamic Allocated Array, Elements are stored in contiguous location.
-Vector keeps some space reserved in advance for storage of some variables.
+  - Dynamic Allocated Array, Elements are stored in contiguous location.
+  -Vector keeps some space reserved in advance for storage of some variables.
 Now when this space is exhausted.
 It again re-allocates bigger contiguous space, copies the elements to new space, deletes present memory.
 - **ARRAYLIST Vs VECTORS?**
   - Vectors are synchronized by default but ArrayLists are not.
   - Means if multiple threads accesses vectors then no synchronization needed but required in AL.